schmaustech/quay-quickstart-blog/README.md

 quayregistry.quay.redhat.com/poc-registry created
 ~~~

-After about 3-5 minutes we can validate that Quay is running by running the following command:
+After about 3-5 minutes we can validate that the pods are running by executing the following command:

 ~~~bash
 $ oc get pods -n quay-poc